8 Common Causes Of Toddler's Bad Breath And Home Remedies

 1. Dry mouth

-A dry mouth which can be caused from dehydration, medications, or underlying conditions, could lead to bad breath.
+A dry mouth which can be caused from dehydration, medications, or underlying conditions, could lead to bad breath in kids.
 If your little one is breathing through the mouth because of a stuffy nose, then it is likely to disturb the mouth bacteria and cause bad breath.
 This promotes oral anaerobic bacterial growth, excessive mucus in the throat, lack of oxygen and saliva.
 All these conditions lead to the excretion of foul-smelling compounds called volatile sulfur compounds or VSCs from the bacteria.

 Other toddler habits like thumb-sucking or stuffing the mouth with a blanket may also leave the little one’s mouth dry, promoting bacterial growth.